lych3e/MABS/README.md

 You will need an archlinux gitlab account to utilise this.

 ## Why not just use Gentoo?
-Gentoo *does* build from source by default, but it's *too* featureful in my opinion.
-I think dealing with use flags and such things is a headache.
+Gentoo *does* build from source by default, but I don't like dealing with use flags and such.
+(plus, the AUR targets Arch, not gentoo, and I like the AUR)

 ## Features
 - Automatically fetch, build & reinstall all installed packages.